personalSol/devNotes/1 - notes/b. languages/cpp/cpp - things to remember.md

 - .size()
 	- to get the length of array & vectors
 - `#include<bits/stdc++.h>` is used for fast import of all libraries ^wcfomo

+- by default all properties and methods in class are private

 ### other things